Blockchain-Learning-Group/dapp-fundamentals/course-content/deXchange-project.rst

 `Video Tutorial <>`_

-1. Ensure the exchange has been given a sufficient token allowance `wallet-template/src/contracts/Exchange.sol#L61 <https://github.com/Blockchain-Learning-Group/exchange-eod3/blob/c40e4f3bf96f36c0adc5d0f26084192d568e1c8f/src/contracts/Exchange.sol#L61)>`_
+1. Ensure the exchange has been given a sufficient token allowance, line 31
 -----------------------------------------------

 ::

-  require(ERC20(_bidToken).allowance(msg.sender, this) >= _bidAmount);
+  require(Token(_bidToken).allowance(msg.sender, this) >= _bidAmount, "Insufficient allowance given.");

-2. Compute a ``unique`` id for the order, `wallet-template/src/contracts/Exchange.sol#L66 <https://github.com/Blockchain-Learning-Group/exchange-eod3/blob/5423f063a28d13328297a9eda0b274ff2e506159/src/contracts/Exchange.sol#L66>`_
+2. Compute a ``unique`` id for the order, line 34
 -----------------------------------------------

 ::

   bytes32 orderId = keccak256(msg.sender, _bidToken, _bidAmount, _askToken, _askAmount);

-3. Confirm this order does not already exist, `wallet-template/src/contracts/Exchange.sol#L67 <https://github.com/Blockchain-Learning-Group/exchange-eod3/blob/c40e4f3bf96f36c0adc5d0f26084192d568e1c8f/src/contracts/Exchange.sol#L67>`_
+3. Confirm this order does not already exist, line 35
 -----------------------------------------------

 ::

-  require(orderBook_[orderId].askAmount == 0); // check for existence, default to 0, assume no one is giving tokens away for free
+  require(orderBook_[orderId].askAmount == 0, "Order already exists."); // check for existence, default to 0, assume no one is giving tokens away for free

-4. Add the order to the order book, `wallet-template/src/contracts/Exchange.sol#L72 <https://github.com/Blockchain-Learning-Group/exchange-eod3/blob/c40e4f3bf96f36c0adc5d0f26084192d568e1c8f/src/contracts/Exchange.sol#L72>`_
+4. Add the order to the order book, line 38-44
 -----------------------------------------------

 ::